 How agreeable it is not to be touring Italy this summer,

 wandering it cities and ascending its torrid hilltowns.

 How much better to cruise these local, native streets,

 and all the sudden hand gestures of my compatriots.

-The photos by Guglielmo Mangiapane are striking—white figure under lamplight within a vast darkness, like a pair of illuminated Esso pumps somewhere in the desert of a Spielberg movie, or maybe Atticus Finch with his floor lamp in front of the county jail.
-Contemplating the misalignment of consumable space on Earth reminded me of the singer Beck saying that his album Hyperspace was about abundance and the internet.
-This ethereal image of the Pope on Easter was the very opposite of whatever visual impression I might form about internet abundance.
-The solitary Pope suggested the dire unbalance of resources when the world was caught standing still.
+This ethereal image is the very opposite of internet abundance.
+It suggests the dire unbalance of resources when the world was caught standing still.
 The abundance had settled in different places, but for this small portal of time, every global inhabitant was equally deprived of a sense of wellbeing.